stur86/godot-kenney-examples/README.md

 ![Galactic Invaders screenshot](./screenshots/galactic_invaders_1.png)

 A standard, simple, single-scene Space Invaders clone using the Kenney Space Shooter Redux and Sci-Fi Sounds asset packs.
 Provides good examples of using character bodies, signals, timers, particle effects, sound effects, autoload singletons, and a few other common features, as well as a template for organising your project.

+Controls:

+Move with Left and Right arrows or left stick of gamepad Fire with Space Bar or right trigger of gamepad Restart with R or start button of gamepad